Rancher is a Kubernetes distribution build by Rancher Labs. There are some others like OpenShift from Red Hat with different features.

 Rancher will run on top of your Kubernetes cluster created by rke.
 You can deploy Rancher via helm to that first rke cluster you created.

-So now you have a Kubernetes cluster with the Rancher 2 helm chart deployed on to.
+So now you have a Kubernetes cluster with the Rancher 2 helm chart deployed on it.
 This Cluster should not be used as a Cluster for workloads.
 Since Rancher comes with rke you can now deploy as many clusters as you like to what location you like.

 Rancher Management Cluster and User Cluster Example